 - skin rash

-- respiratory depression (the risk is higher in older adults, those with serious illnesses, and those who have respiratory disease)
+- Respiratory depression.
+The risk is higher in older adults, people with serious illnesses, and people who have respiratory disease.

-- feeling like you might pass out or have lowered blood pressure (this risk is greater in those who have reduced blood volume or who are in shock)
+- Feeling like you might pass out or lowered blood pressure.
+This risk is greater in people who have reduced blood volume or who are in shock.

-- hypersensitivity reaction (could include itching, hives, trouble breathing, or swelling of the tongue or throat)
+- Hypersensitivity reaction.
+This could include itching, hives, trouble breathing, or swelling of the tongue or throat.